By R.J. Smiley

 The name on his name tag said Duke, but I met Drill, the ER Nurse, on a recent visit to a large hospital’s emergency room on a very busy Saturday night.

 Drill entered the room in neatly fitted blue scrubs.
-He introduced himself as Drill, in a warm way and proceeded to ask his required questions.
+He introduced himself as Drill, in a warm way and proceeded to properly ask the required questions.
 Then he asked about the logo on my golf shirt.

 “I played that course once,” Drill said.
 As I looked up, Drill had assumed a very poor golfer’s stance with his hands in a grip-the-club position.
-He took sort of a practice swing.
+He took sort-of practice swing.

 As I explained to Drill that I was indeed a golfer, I took a closer look at him.
 Drill had a sculpted closely cropped beard and a haircut that used a lot of mousse to form a fish-fin peak along the top of his head.
 He carried on with a constant line of chatter, giving us his life history.

 Drill was a hippy who had two kids early ”before I grew up”.
 He then spent eight years in the Army.
 “Were you a medic?
 Is that how you got into nursing?”
 I asked.